Steek jij vaak je kop in het zand als het moeilijk wordt?

 Als je jezelf regelmatig dingen hoort zeggen als: “het is niet mijn schuld, er is niets gebeurd” of “iedereen doet het”, dan is ontkenning wellicht een van jouw beschermingsmechanismen.

-If “It’s not my fault,” “Nothing happened,” or “Everybody does it” frequently feature in your vocabulary, you may be using denial when faced with stress.
+If “It’s not my fault,” “Nothing happened,” of “Everybody does it” frequently feature in your vocabulary, you may be using denial when faced with stress.

 Because it’s not always the best way to deal with life’s challenges, this article will take a closer look.
 I’ll explain how denial links to stress, explore it’s pros and cons, and show you three helpful ways to stop avoiding your problems when they arise.